levimcg/levimcg.com/_projects/01-queen-city.md

 - http://static.levimcg.com/queen-city/queen-city-1.png
 website: http://wearequeencity.com
 ---
 Queen City is a tattoo shop that works hard to make their customer's experience the best it can be.
-I worked with the founders to create a identity and website that would set them apart from other shops that follow the same formula.
+I worked with the founders to create a identity and website that would set them apart from other shops that all seem to follow the same formula.